 I actually used a black pepper turkey on mine, which has a little kick of its own.
-You can use whatever your favorite turkey flavor is however, so I have simply listed “deli turkey” in the ingredients.
+You can use your favorite turkey, so I have simply listed “deli turkey” in the ingredients.

-If you have leftovers (though not likely, but you never know!), they can be reheated in the microwave.
+If you have leftovers they can be reheated in the microwave.
 Cook on 50% power for 10-20 seconds.

 Here’s how easy these are.
 Open up the crescent can and lay the triangles out.
 Add a slice of turkey and some cheese and roll them up.

 Melt the butter and mix in the mustard.
 Brush it onto the crescents and sprinkle with poppy seeds.
 Bake and serve!

 These delicious Turkey Pepper Jack Roll Ups are great for parties, football games or as a warm appetizer for New Years!

 - 4 ounces shredded pepper jack cheese or slices

 - Preheat oven to 375 F. Line a baking sheet with parchment paper.

 - Stir mustard into the melted butter and set aside.